Jack O'Lantern and the Mysterious Light: Mythology and Science

 Do you believe that wetland lights exist?

 Although the reports of wetland lights are widespread, there don't seem to be any reliable photos or videos of them.
 (People have taken photos of mysterious lights in other areas, however.)
 This could be because suitable conditions for producing the lights are a rare or temporary occurrence.
 It could also be due to the fact that the opportunities for seeing the lights and taking photos of them are decreasing as humans destroy wetlands.
 In some cases, it might be because the appearance of the lights is due to an overactive imagination or even because the report is a joke.

 It seems to me that because so many reports have been made in regards to some lights they are likely to be real phenomena.
 I would love to know the explanation (or explanations) for their occurrence.
-Unfortunately, because the existence of the lights is often thought of as a legend, detailed scientific research is lacking.
+Unfortunately, because the existence of wetland lights is sometimes thought of as a legend, detailed scientific research is lacking.
 The lack of knowledge makes the lights seem even more mysterious to someone who has seen them or who believes that they exist.

-I have never seen a light over a wetland, but then again I don't visit wetlands at night when the lights are said to be most visible.
-I like to keep an open mind about their existence.
+I have never seen a light over wetlands, but then again I don't visit the areas at night when the lights are said to be most visible.
 The mystery of wetland lights or jack o'lanterns is intriguing.

 Questions & Answers